10 Successful COMPANIES That Started Life As Something Totally DIFFERENT

 Origins: In 1923, three brothers started a textile company that sold fabric remnants, and Hassenfeld Brothers were born.
 For the next two decades, the company expanded their catalog to pencils and other school supplies.
 In 1964, the company took a chance and started to manufacture GI Joe action figures.

-Now: The gamble paid off, as Hasbro became one of the largest toymakers in the United States.
+As a result- now: The gamble paid off, as Hasbro became one of the largest toymakers in the United States.
 With over 4 billion dollars a year in revenues, their acquired subsidiaries have created toys that vary from Parker Brothers board games to Tiger Electronics’ Furby.

 8) Western Union